abdellah-lamrani-alaoui/Social_Data/README.md

 # Social_Data
-Project presented in the Data Science developper meet up organized by IBM in Paris
+Project that I presented in the Data Science developper meet up organized by IBM in Paris.